-mainly due to right to buy sales.
-Although much smaller in value than property, plant and equipment, the Council has continued to grow its investment property portfolio during 2018/19.
-The overall value has increased by £9.2m during 2018-19.
-This is largely due to the acquisition of three new commercial properties (£16.3m) and investment in an extension to an existing property (£2.5m).
-The Council has continued to be able to fund commercial investment property purchases from existing cash and investments balances.
+Current assets through Right to Buy sales and the addition of 90 mainly new build dwellings.
+Although much smaller in value than property, plant and equipment, the Council has continued to grow its investment property portfolio during 2019/20.
+There were additions during the year of £43.1m.
+This is largely due to the acquisition of five new commercial properties (£41.2m) and investment in upgrading four existing properties (£0.9m).
+Long term debtors total £11.2m at 31 March.
+This includes the loan balance with the Council's wholly-owned subsidiary Norwich Regeneration Ltd of £9.4m along with a £4.0m provision for doubtful debt to reflect the fact that the company is unlikely to be able to repay the balance in full.
+Another significant debtor balance relate to Housing Benefit overpayments (£1.5m).
+These are assets that are either held as cash or other assets that, in the normal course of business, will be turned into pack with the pack of the balance of the balance in the pack of the balance in the pack Current Liabilities increased by £11.8m from the prior year.
+Short term investments however total £9m, which is a decrease of £17m from the prior year.
+The Council has continued to be able to fund a significant proportion of its commercial investment property purchases from existing cash and investments balances.
 The returns from these activities are higher than the interest income obtainable in the market for short term cash investments.
-Short term debtors includes housing rent debt, VAT recovery claim, collection fund debtors and trade.
-Current assets Long term debtors total £18.2m at 31 March.
-This includes the loan balance with the Council's wholly-owned subsidiary Norwich Regeneration Ltd of £12.4m.
-Another significant debtor balance relate to Housing Benefit overpayments (£2.1m).
-These are assets that are either held as cash or other assets that, in the normal Labilities Current Liabilities Current Liabilities Current Liabilities Short term creditors include trade creditors, collection fund shares for central government and Norfolk County Council and year end expenditure accruals.
+Short term debtors includes housing rent debt, VAT recovery claim, collection fund debtors and trade receivables.
+Short term creditors include trade creditors, collection fund shares for central government and Norfolk County Council and year end expenditure accruals.
 These are amounts which are anticipated to be settled within 12 months.
-The short term creditors balance has increased by £4.5m from 17/18 due in part to an increase in the central government share of the Non-Domestic Rate collection fund. course of business, will be turned into cash within a year of the balance sheet date.
-Cash & cash equivalents total £24m at 31 March 2019.
-The balances have decreased by £4.2m from the prior year.
-Short term investments however total £26m, which is an increase of £3m from the prior year.
-Long term liabilities & provisions Includes borrowings, any amounts owed for leases and an estimate for the cost of meeting the council's pensions obligations earned by past and current members of the pension scheme.
-Borrowing - Overall borrowing (long term and short term) has reduced from £203m to £201m due to the scheduled repayment of £2m of HRA debt.
-The
+The short term creditors balance has increased by £3.2m from 18/19 due in part to a higher adjustment for housing rents received in advance of the year end. cash within a year of the balance sheet date.
+Cash & cash equivalents total £36m at 31 March 2020.
+The balances have Long term liabilities & provisions Includes borrowings, any amounts owed for leases and an estimate for the cost of meeting the council's pensions obligations earned by past and current members of the pension scheme.

-Council has taken no new borrowing during the year.
+Borrowing - Overall borrowing (long term and short term) has increased from £201m to £221m due to a new loan being taken out to fund capital expenditure.
+The Council has not repaid any borrowing during the year.
 Long term borrowing is disclosed and analysed in Note 18.